Alec Kennedy: Pre-war career

-At the age of 16, Kennedy made his debut in first-class cricket for Hampshire as a right-arm medium pace bowler against Leicestershire at Aylestone Road in the 1907 County Championship, with him taking figures of 4 for 33 in Leicestershire's first innings.
+At the age of 16, Kennedy made his debut in first-class cricket for Hampshire as a right-arm medium pace bowler against Leicestershire at Aylestone Road in the 1907 County Championship, taking figures of 4 wickets for 33 rusn in Leicestershire's first innings.
 He made a second appearance that season, against Warwickshire.
 He played four first-class matches in the 1908 season, claiming his maiden five wicket haul (6 for 41) against the touring Gentlemen of Philadelphia.
-Kennedy gained a regular place in the Hampshire the following season, making fifteen appearances and establishing his bowling partnership with Jack Newman, which was to span two decades and formed the backbone of the Hampshire attack.
+Kennedy gained a regular place in the Hampshire the following season, making 15 appearances and establishing his bowling partnership with Jack Newman, which was to span two decades and form the backbone of the Hampshire attack.
 He took 31 wickets in 1909, averaging 21.96 runs per wicket.
-He made twenty appearances in 1910, taking 31 wickets for the second successive season.
-In 1911, he bowled nearly twice as many overs as he had done in 1910, taking 51 wickets at an average of 30.70 from 23 matches.
+He made 20 appearances in 1910, taking 31 wickets for the second successive season.
+In 1911, he bowled nearly twice as many overs as he had in 1910, taking 51 wickets at a bowling average of 30.70 from 23 matches.
 He claimed five or more wickets in an innings on five occasions.
-It was during this season that his credentials as an all-rounder began to come to the fore, with Kennedy recording a maiden half century (62 runs) and scoring 545 runs at an average of 18.46.
+It was during this season that his credentials as an all-rounder began to come to the fore, with Kennedy scoring his first half-century (62 runs) and scoring 545 runs at a batting average of 18.46.

 The following season, Kennedy took a hundred wickets in a season for the first time.
-In 28 appearances in 1912, he took 139 wickets at an average of 17.60; he took five wickets or more in an innings on 15 occasions and ten wickets in a match on four.
+In 28 appearances, he took 139 wickets, averaging 17.60; he took five wickets or more in an innings on 15 occasions and ten wickets in a match on four.
 His best innings figures during the season of 7 for 29 came against Surrey in bowler friendly conditions at Bournemouth, whilst against the touring Australians he took 11 wickets in the match, having taken 6 for 90 in their first innings and 5 for 91 in their second.
 He ended the season as the third leading wicket-taker in the 1912 County Championship, behind Colin Blythe, and George Dennett.
 At the start of the 1913 season, Kennedy was taken ill with appendicitis, which required an operation.
 It was expected that this would keep out of the team until July, however, he had returned to the team by June.
-Despite missing the early part of the season, Kennedy still managed to take 82 wickets at an average of 23.21 from 20 appearances.
+Despite missing the early part of the season, Kennedy still managed to take 82 wickets, averaging 23.21 from 20 appearances.
 He had a prolific season in 1914, which was truncated in August by the outbreak of the First World War, taking 162 wickets at an average of 20.01 from 31 appearances; he took five or more wickets in an innings ten times.
 He ended the season as the second leading wicket-taker in the County Championship, behind Blythe.
 Against Somerset, he and Arthur Jaques bowled unchanged in the match to dismiss Somerset for scores of 83 and 38.
 In July, he made his first appearance for the Players in the Gentlemen versus Players fixture.